gbr-dms/rimrep-documentation/docs/architecture/components/metadata-system.md

   - Note: there are two deployments, one is called `internal-stac-fastapi`, it has read/write access and is only accessible from within the k8s cluster.
 The other is called `stac-fastapi`, it only has read access and is accessible from outside the k8s cluster.
 - Metadata API front-end: [`rimrep-stac-browser`](https://github.com/aodn/rimrep-stac-browser)
 - Metadata entry tool: [`rimrep-metcalf`](https://github.com/aodn/rimrep-metcalf)
   - Temporary tool to create metadata records to be ingested into external metadata management systems.
-See [requirements](../../requirements.md#metadata-entry-tool-met) for more details.
   - Not integrated into any other components
 - Metadata catalog point-of-truth: [`rimrep-catalog`](https://github.com/aodn/rimrep-catalog)
   - Version controlled - GitHub repository